Kotlin/kotlinx.serialization/README.md

 }

 # Serialization supports named companions but for such classes it is necessary to add an additional rule.
-# This rule keep serializer and serializable class from obfuscation.
+# This rule keeps serializer and serializable class from obfuscation.
 Therefore, it is recommended not to use wildcards in it, but to write rules for each such class.
 -keep class com.yourcompany.yourpackage.SerializableClassWithNamedCompanion$$serializer {
     *** INSTANCE;
 }